Bosch-0/Project-Muggle/README.md

 - Creating a design issue template for the GUI repo.
 This will help designs provide the right info so they get appropriate feedback from the community, especially developers.
 As the GUI grows

+-Switching from Qt Widgets to Qt QML for the GUI.
+Qt widgets has many design restraints that make it difficult for desginers to make changes to.
+Switching to QML gives more flexibility design wise.
+Furthermore, widgets incurs more technical debt as many changes will be OS specific and make look bad on other OS's requiring much more testing / revewing / desiging.

 ## Planned / early stage projects